What is the Celebration Bowl?

-The Air Force Reserve Celebration Bowl is a postseason bowl game pitting the Mid-Eastern Athletic Conference (MEAC) champion and the Southwestern Athletic Conference (SWAC) champion.
+The Celebration Bowl is a postseason bowl game pitting the Mid-Eastern Athletic Conference (MEAC) champion and the Southwestern Athletic Conference (SWAC) champion.
 The inaugural game took place Saturday, Dec.
 19, 2015, at the Georgia Dome in Atlanta, and was televised on ABC.
 The North Carolina A&T Aggies defeated the Alcorn State Braves 41-34.
 In 2016, the Grambling State Tigers defeated the North Carolina Central Eagles 10-9.
 The game was seen by a bowl record 2.7 million viewers on ABC as well as military members from over 140 countries on the Armed Forces Network.
+In 2017 the venue shifted to the brand new Mercedes-Benz Stadium, where North Carolina A&T won their second title by defeating Grambling State 21-14.

-How long has the Air Force Reserve Celebration Bowl been in existence?
+How long has the Celebration Bowl been in existence?

 What are the official host hotels?

-The Air Force Reserve Celebration Bowl has partnered with the Atlanta Convention and Visitors Bureau to provide discounted hotel accommodations near the Georgia Dome.
+The Celebration Bowl has partnered with the Atlanta Convention and Visitors Bureau to provide discounted hotel accommodations near Mercedes-Benz Stadium.
 Detailed information is available on the Official Event Hotels page

-Why is Atlanta’s Mercedes-Benz Stadium a great venue for the Air Force Reserve Celebration Bowl?
+Why is Atlanta’s Mercedes-Benz Stadium a great venue for the Celebration Bowl?

 The City of Atlanta is a wonderful travel destination.
 It is geographically located within the footprint of both conferences, allowing for a wide pool of HBCU fans to attend the Celebration Bowl.
 The brand new Mercedes-Benz Stadium is home to the NFL’s Atlanta Falcons and will offer a fan experience unlike any other venue in the word.
 Learn more about the stadium here.